 Born in Copenhagen, Denmark, Steve Kramer started playing the violin at the age of three with his grandfather, Vladimir Yeshayavitch Novak.
 Picking up the cello at age five, Steve Kramer soon continued his studies with his first formal cello teacher, Erling Blondal Bengtsson.
 He made his debut at 12 years of age, playing as a soloist while touring with orchestras in Scandinavia.
 He further developed his musicianship under the supervision of five other giants of classical music: violinist Yehudi Menuhin and pianist and composer Peter Norris, with whom Steve Kramer studied chamber music at the Yehudi Menuhin School in London; cellist Karine Georgian at the Hochschule fur Musik-Detmold in Germany and receiving private lessons by cellist Boris Pergamentshikov in Berlin, Germany, and cellist Alexander Sinelnikov in Jerusalem, Israel.

 An American immigrant since 2010, Steve Kramer now devotes all his time in the United States, where he has been a most active performer of the cello and violin repertoire.
-He is working full time as an educator in music as well as the Director of Music at the Centre Theater in Montgomery County.
+He is working part time as an educator in music as well as the Director of Music at the Centre Theater in Montgomery County, where he is a proud member of Valley Forge Tourism & Convention Board.
 Steve Kramer continues developing his artistic collaboration with the young generation of America, teaching emerging young artists from across the world and passionately devotes much of his time teaching underprivileged youth and bringing regular performances to the sick and infirm.
 Steve’s more recent endeavors involves teaching at a number of organizations including Philadelphia Youth Orchestra and Musicopia.
-Steve Kramer performs chamber music in a myriad of ways having established numerous ensembles, many of who are recognized as leading ensembles and broadening his artistic collaboration with the industry of entertainment and film on both coasts.
+Steve Kramer collaborates with Richard Calassini and Cunningham Piano Company and portrays chamber music in a myriad of ways having established numerous ensembles, many of who are recognized as leading ensembles.
+In 2018/19 the Rachmaninoff Duo will promote American and Danish compositions and up and coming American composers works, internationally.